tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Attribute Add/README.md

     * Page Specific

-      Use this option if you want to have this effect on only one Portfolio page.
+      Use this option if you want to have this effect on only one Store Page.

       * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Store Page.